Menu

 New Mountain Bike & Pedestrian Park at RDU

 Wake County’s Bike & Pedestrian Park opened in late December 2022 as a lease between Wake County and RDUAA.
-“286 East” is a 151-acre tract located to the east of Haley’s Branch and to the west of the East Coast Greenway (aka Old Reedy Creek Road), just across from the Odd Fellows Tract.
-One of the conditions by Wake County was no fence along Haley’s Branch (Wake County Commissioners restarted their opposition to such a fence).
-This lease has NO ties to the proposed quarry if you hear Wake Stone or someone else say this know it is just not true.
-The two Wake County appointees to the RDUAA Board repeated at their December Board meeting that the lease had NO mention or ties to the proposed quarry.
+“286 East” is a 151-acre tract located east of Haley’s Branch and west of the East Coast Greenway (aka Old Reedy Creek Road), just across from the Odd Fellows Tract.
+One of the conditions set by Wake County was no fence along Haley’s Branch (Wake County Commissioners resumed their opposition to such a fence).
+This lease has no ties to the proposed quarry — if you hear Wake Stone or anyone else claim otherwise, know it is simply untrue.
+The two Wake County appointees to the RDUAA Board confirmed at their December Board meeting that the lease had no mention or ties to the proposed quarry.

-NEW!
-We are excited to relay that Wake County and NC State Parks are working on an agreement that would ADD new mountain bike and pedestrian trails in adjacent lands within Umstead State Park!
-The Umstead Coalition has been working on this for years.
-We are urging this to happen soon.
+We are excited to share that Wake County and NC State Parks are working on an agreement that would add new mountain bike and pedestrian trails in adjacent lands within Umstead State Park!
+We are urging this to happen soon and expect a public workshop on a draft Master Plan in early 2025.

 Umstead Coalition Events & Projects